jimmc414/1filellm/README.md

   - Modify this line of code to change how many links deep from the starting URL to include ``` max_depth = 2 ```

 ### Output
-The tool generates several output files:
 - `uncompressed_output.txt`: Full text output, automatically copied to the clipboard.
 - `compressed_output.txt`: Cleaned and compressed text (e.g., all lowercase, whitespace and stop words removed).
 - `processed_urls.txt`: List of all processed URLs for web crawling.
-- Token counts for both output files.
+- Token counts for both output files (to console).

 ## Obtaining a GitHub Personal Access Token